samuelschnurr/retail-radar/README.md

 **OpenAI Assistant**

 An `Azure OpenAI Assistant` (Microsoft.CognitiveServices) must be set up using the [linked prompt](https://github.com/samuelschnurr/retail-radar/blob/main/Docs/Prompt.txt).
 The assistant uses the ongoing chat history and its configured prompt to provide product suggestions in a predefined format.
-You will need to store the following values in appsettings.Development.json:
+You will need to store the following values in `appsettings.Development.json`:

-- OpenAiSecret
+- OpenAi API Secret
 - AssistantId
 - BaseAddress